On the most basic level, buildings are defined by ownership structure and how they’re used, such as a single-family home, condominium, or townhouse.

 Townhouses are like single-family homes in training.
-You own the home and the land it sits on, though the amount of land is usually limited — townhouses are built very close together and are often connected to each other.
+You own the home and the land it sits on, but the amount of land is usually limited — townhouses are built very close together and are often connected to each other.
 They are narrow and have multiple floors, and may be part of a townhouse community.

-A condo is typically a unit in a large building, but it may be a smaller multilevel level home attached to others.
+A condo is typically a unit in a large building, but it may be a smaller multi-level home attached to others.
 Although condos may resemble apartments or houses, this type of housing is defined by ownership.
 The defining characteristic of a condo is that when you buy one, you only own the airspace within the walls of your dwelling, but everything else is jointly owned with other condo owners.
 Condos typically come with many shared amenities and common spaces.
 You must also pay fees to the condo owners association.

 Types of houses by architectural style

 When most people think about what type of home they want, they’re usually daydreaming about the architectural style of the house.
-How the floor plan is laid out, the shape of the roof, the color of the door, what type of material is used, the chimneys, the porch, and everything else.
+How the floorplan is laid out, the shape of the roof, the color of the door, what type of material is used, the chimneys, the porch, and everything else.

 Mansions and McMansions

 Mansions typically combine different architectural styles and are not a type of house.
-They are terms used to describe the size of a house, usually a single-family home.
+They are terms used to describe the size of a house — usually a single-family home.

 The term “McMansion” describes a mansion typically built with little consideration toward aesthetics and design.
 McMansions are constructed of cheap materials and have a hacked-together appearance.
 They may also be smaller than the traditional mansion, usually measuring in at 3,000 to 5,000 square feet.

-On the other end of the spectrum are tiny homes, which are extremely low in square footage and meant only to house the bare minimum.
+On the other end of the spectrum are tiny homes, which are extremely low in square footage and only meant to house the bare minimum.

 One of the more popular styles of contemporary houses, a colonial-style home usually has two or three stories and an attic and basement.
 The floor plan includes a central staircase that leads up to the bedrooms, while the living room, dining room, and kitchen are on the first floor.